top of page

 By 2000, he'd launched an education-focused recording and CD production business, producing 70+ full-length albums.
 This work led to consulting roles across the not-for-profit sector, culminating in a 12-year tenure as CEO of the peak industry body for swimming pools and spas.
 In 2018, he began writing full-time leading to the bestselling 'Tell No One'.

-Or if you'd just like to receive (occasional) updates on the book project and coming interviews, sign-up here
+If you'd like to receive (very occasional) updates on the book project and coming interviews, etc sign-up below

 Your address will be stored securely and not shared for any purpose